younata/coz-e/src/build_log/chapter_4.md

 Chapter 4 starts off fairly simple - you're working entirely with flat shapes that are all internal to the aircraft.
 The only curves are the edges.

-Current status (Late May, 2022): In early May 2022, I had a minisplit installed in my workshop.
-Since then, I have done at least an hour of work a day in the workshop.
-Work is thus proceeding at a brisk pace, and I hope to complete chapter 4 by mid June.
+Current status (Mid July, 2022): In early May 2022, I had a minisplit installed in my workshop.
+While I'm able to work quickly on this, I've had a few setbacks and Real-Life-Interruptions that keep this work ongoing.

 ## Front Seatback

+Status: Finished! ✅

 The front seatback is very simple - cut down a slab of 0.75" thick foam, shape two of the edges to be 45°, and glass it.
 Following the advice of other builders, I used a tablesaw to make those cuts.
 You can see the result below.